 Lawsuits against Directors and Officers...

 Lawsuits against Directors and Officers of both privately held companies, and Not-for-Profit entities are on the rise.
-Even the most progressive and conservative organizations are finding themselves vulnerable to an unprecedented number of suits.
-For this reason, Roberts-McClure Insurance offers a wide array of Directors and Officers insurance coverage to private and public companies, as well as Non-Profit organizations.
+Even the most progressive and conservative organizations are finding themselves vulnerable to an unprecedented number of issues.
+For this reason, we offers wide array of Directors and Officers insurance coverage to private and public companies, as well as Non-Profit organizations.

 As a member of a Board of Directors, each member may be held personally responsible for errors, omissions, breaches of duty and wrongful acts related to their organizations activities.